Curriculum Overview: St

 - Pastoral Programs - Year 8

-provides a wonderful opportunity for the home room group to go away together, to
+opportunity for the home room group to go away together, to form bonds of

-form bonds of friendship and respect and to enjoy some fun and challenge as a
+friendship and respect and to enjoy some fun and challenge as a group.
+The

-of their lives and to encourage them to start thinking about the next steps
+their lives and to encourage them to start thinking about the next steps in

 - To encourage each student to recognise and share their talents and

-include: intuition, body language, mental strength, empathic feeling, positive
+their lives.
+Topics include: intuition, body language, mental strength, empathic

 Pastoral Programs - Year 9